Frequently Asked Questions

 Do you take insurance?

-Treatment recommendations can be highly subjective, and all dental treatment is irreversible.
-The most cost-effective approach to dental health is receiving the necessary, appropriate treatment done well the first time.
-Many patients ultimately find that at the end of the day their insurance does not provide the value they expected.
-Who they see matters greatly, and maintaining their oral health is far more important to them than their dental plan.
+Dentistry is not a commodity—it is a professional relationship built on trust, experience, and continuity of care.
+Choosing a dentist based solely on insurance participation can compromise your long-term oral health.
+The most cost-effective approach is receiving the right and Necessary treatment, done well the first time.
+Many patients ultimately find that at the end of the day their insurance does not provide the value they expected; who they see matters greatly; and achieving and maintaining optimal oral health is far more important to them than their dental plan.

 Can I just have my teeth cleaned?